Tim Loughton: Ministerial career

 Loughton was again re-elected at the 2010 general election with an increased vote share of 48.5% and an increased majority of 11,105.
 After the election, Loughton was appointed Parliamentary Under Secretary of State for Children and Families, a position commonly known as 'children's minister'.

 In February 2012, Loughton was part of a ministerial working group on how the law should be changed regarding how to amend the Children Act 1989.
-According to The Guardian in 3 February 2012, the working group aimed to include in the new Children's Act one "presumption of shared parenting" for children's fathers and mothers after cases of divorce or spousal break up.
+According to The Guardian on 3 February 2012, the working group aimed to include in the new Children's Act one "presumption of shared parenting" for children's fathers and mothers after cases of divorce or spousal break up.

 In May 2012, he said marriage was a religious institution that should remain between one man and one woman.
 Loughton voted against the Marriage (Same Sex Couples) Bill.

 Loughton was dismissed as Parliamentary Under Secretary of State for Children and Families in the government reshuffle of September 2012.